chromium/chromium/docs/security/life-of-a-security-issue.md

 ## 9. Assign and pay reward

-After the VRP panel meets, the reporter will be notified of the VRP reward decision through the bug report, and a label will be applied with the VRP reward amount.
+After the VRP panel meets, the reporter will be notified of the VRP reward decision through the bug report, and the *vrp-reward* field will be updated to reflect the VRP reward amount.

 Payments are not handled by the security team.
 A member of the Google finance team working on VRP payments (p2p-vrp) will reach out to arrange payment.
 The